department-of-veterans-affairs/va.gov-team/products/health-care/checkin/discovery/VA-owned-device/research-brainstorm.md

 - Does Veteran's feedback have any implications to hardware choices?

 ## Test Details
-Crossed out means that it isn't part of MVP scope proposal/not how we will test the MVP.
+Crossed out means that it isn't part of the MVP scope proposal or how we will test the MVP.

 1. Location
   - **On-site**